Production designer, theatre/television/film

 - 3D design.

-A design qualification is good preparation for work in production design as it will allow you to build up a portfolio, which you can use to demonstrate your imagination, technical ability and strong sense of spatial understanding.
+A design qualification is good preparation for work in production design, as it will allow you to build up a portfolio.
+Your portfolio will also demonstrate your imagination and creativity, technical ability, and a strong sense of spatial understanding.

 Some courses have been approved by ScreenSkills, the skills body for the screen industries.
 Relevant courses include degrees in TV and film set design and a Masters in production design.

-Specialist postgraduate qualifications may be useful and could help you to make valuable contacts in the industry.
+Specialist postgraduate qualifications may also give you an advantage and could help you make valuable contacts in your chosen industry.

 Entry without a degree or HND is sometimes possible, but you would usually need an excellent design portfolio and to have worked your way up from a craft-level job in the industry.